davatorium/rofi/doc/rofi.1.markdown

   that aims to match fzf's ranking.
 Prefers contiguous matches and word-boundary/camelCase starts using fzf's own weights.
   Whitespace-separated terms are scored independently and summed, like fzf.
+  Entries whose scores tie are ordered by length (ignoring leading and trailing whitespace) and then by their order in the input, which is fzf's default tie-breaking.
   When `-normalize-match` is enabled, scoring is done on the normalized (accent-stripped) text, mirroring fzf's rune normalization.